Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 Nepal – 1

-Nepal said a 32-year-old man arriving from Wuhan had tested positive for the deadly disease.
+Nepal said on January 24 that a 32-year-old man arriving from Wuhan had tested positive for the deadly disease.

 The patient, who was initially quarantined, recovered and was discharged.
 The government said surveillance has been increased at the airport “and suspicious patients entering Nepal are being monitored”.

-Philippine health officials confirmed the first case of the new coronavirus on January 30.
+Philippine health officials confirmed the first death from coronavirus outside China on February 2.

-A 38-year-old Chinese woman, who arrived in the country from Wuhan on January 21, tested positive for the novel coronavirus, Health Secretary Francisco Duque told a news conference.
+The man who died was the 44-year-old partner of a woman who was diagnosed with the coronavirus on January 30.
+She remains in stable condition in hospital.

-Duque said the patient, confined in a government hospital, is currently asymptomatic.
+The couple had arrived in the Philippines on January 21, travelling through Cebu and Negros before arriving in the capital, Manila.

 Russia – 2